wavemaker/docs/learn/app-development/services/api-designer/import-rest-apis-swagger.md

 ### Creating CRUD Variables

-You can create CRUD variables only by drag and drop of widgets.
+You can create CRUD variables only by drag-and-drop of widgets.

-### Creating Service Variable for Entities
+### Creating Service Variable

 1. Select **Variable** from the workspace toolbar.